zhales05/Lab4-Node-REST/README.md

 #### Grading:

-- Grading will be based off the following (subject to change):
+- The following rubric will be used for grading

 Behavior |	Approximate Points
  --- | ---